kubernetes/autoscaler/cluster-autoscaler/cloudprovider/clusterapi/README.md

 Cluster API infrastructure provider, you will need to add the infrastructure machine template types to your role permissions for the service account associated with the cluster autoscaler deployment.
-The service account will need permission to `get` and `list` the infrastructure machine templates for your infrastructure provider.
+The service account will need permission to `get`, `list`, and `watch` the infrastructure machine templates for your infrastructure provider.

 For example, when using the [Kubemark provider](https://github.com/kubernetes-sigs/cluster-api-provider-kubemark) you will need to set the following permissions: